boardgameio/boardgame.io/docs/tutorial.md

 to UI elements.

-Creating a board is a fairly mechanical process of translating the game state `G` to actual cells that are clickable.
+Creating a board is a fairly mechanical process of translating the game state `G` into actual cells that are clickable.

 ```js